For people leaders

 For a partner committee

 “We fund this so our associates know we invest in their development without claiming the right to read it.
-It’s the inverse of a performance review — and it’s how we recruit and retain people who already have other options.”
+It’s the inverse of a performance review, and it’s how we recruit and retain people who already have other options.”

-For a CHRO asking for KPIs
+For a head of HR asking for metrics

-For a CFO asking why annual prepaid
+For a finance lead asking why pay yearly upfront

 Firm-facing questions